-The time will begin counting when the Paramotor cross the SP (starting point).
+The time will begin counting when the Paramotor cross the SP (starting gate).
 Pilots must remain precisely on the circuit trying to go through the time making Gates the defined order and the estimated times.
-Navigation and the end of time taking place in the FP (finishing point).
+Navigation and the end of time taking place in the FP (finishing gate).
+If the waypoint is collected two or more times during the task period, then it is deleted from the total count.